You Only Love Me

-"You Only Love Me" is a song by English singer and songwriter Rita Ora, released on 27 January 2023 as the lead single from her upcoming third studio album.
+"You Only Love Me" is a song by English singer Rita Ora, released on 27 January 2023 as the lead single from her third studio album, You & I (2023).

 Background and composition

-"You Only Love Me" was released for digital download and streaming by BMG on 27 January 2023 as the lead single from Ora's upcoming third studio album.
-The song was written by Rita Ora alongside Corey Sanders, Elle Campbell, Jon Maguire, Lewis Thompson, Phoebe Jasper and Rory Adams, and produced by Thompson and Oak Felder.
+"You Only Love Me" was released on 27 January 2023 through BMG, as the lead single from Ora's third studio album, You & I. The song was written by Ora alongside Corey Sanders, Elle Campbell, Jon Maguire, Lewis Thompson, Phoebe Jasper and Rory Adams, and produced by Thompson and Oak Felder.
 Concerning its meaning, Ora elaborated, "With [the song] and my upcoming album, I wanted to capture the vulnerability I've experienced as I opened myself up to love and entered a new phase of life."
 Musically, "You Only Love Me" is a club, dance and electropop song.

 Live performances

 Ora performed "You Only Love Me" for the first time on the ninth season of the American talk show The Tonight Show Starring Jimmy Fallon on 1 February 2023.